Now it is clear that Sweden will meet Finland and Linda Lampenius - who is predicted to win the whole contest - in the Eurovision final on Saturday.

 Since Israel's war in Gaza began, there has been massive criticism of the country's participation in Eurovision.
 This year, several countries, including Spain and Ireland, withdrew from the competition in protest.
 When Israeli artist Noam Bettan was about to perform his entry "Michelle," cries of "liberate Palestine" were heard inside the stadium.

-This is how the first semi-final went
+This is how it went in the first semi-final

 On to the finals: